Updated Oct. 10, 2023

 Home improvement stores often sell builder’s grade products to keep the pricing attractive, but be careful, don’t assume these discounted windows are the same product you’d buy from their dealers.
 You won’t see the Pella® ThermaStar line sold at Lowe’s on the Pella website, for example, because it’s specific to the home improvement store and probably a builder’s grade product line.

 Before deciding on a vinyl window purchase, for example, be sure to explore the product in detail to learn if you’d be getting a different warranty, quality of vinyl, energy efficiency options or glass.
+Look at the documentation on the home improvement store’s website, and the reviews, then pull up the product on the manufacturer’s website.
+Compare specs, options, and whatever else you can from the available information.

 What are some of the differences between showrooms, franchises and dealers?